oskaremilsson/gaemboy/examination/client/README.md

 * ~~Windows should get focus when clicked/dragged.~~
 * ~~The window with focus shall be on top of all other windows.~~

+## Extended functionality to PWD
+* Maximize/Restore windows
+* Minimize/Restore windows
+* List of "running-apps" in the launcher (hover the start-buttons)
+* Close windows from "running-apps"-list
+* Restore/set focus on app from "running-apps"-list
+* Out-of-bounds check when moving windows
+* Start "unlimited" apps without window getting out of screen
+* Animations

 The following three applications should at least be included in the desktop application:
 * ~~A memory-game~~
 * ~~A chat connected to a central chat channel using websockets~~